nakajimayoshi/dangen-defense/README.md

 ![gameplay](gameplay.png)

-Availible to download for Windows x86 [here](https://github.com/nakajimayoshi/dangen-defense/releases/tag/0.1.0)
+Available to download for Windows x86 [here](https://github.com/nakajimayoshi/dangen-defense/releases/tag/0.1.0)

 This document will provide an overview of the resources used and features included in the game.